 Is the Cost of Building a Home Office Tax Deductible?

 As home working looks to be here to stay, more and more people are asking about the tax implications of building a home office.
-Much like a lot of answers when it comes to tax, the answer is not straight forward.
+Much like a lot of answers when it comes to corporation tax, the answer is not straight forward.

 Let’s assume you are working through a limited company and you are considering either building a home office by either extending or building a garden office, or converting a garage or other room into a permanent office.
 There is a complicated area and there is a lot to consider so we recommend getting in touch with an accountant before acting.
 The course of action you take can have implications on corporation tax, income tax, BIK, VAT and CGT.